mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 SHIMMERLIGHT LUXURY SEALED AIR/RAFT

-The Shimmerlight luxury sealed air/raft is a streamlined and vacuum- protected small grav vehicle designed to transport up to four people and 500 kilograms of cargo in relative style and security.
-The hull's multichromatic camouflage coating is most often configured for high- visibility ostentatious display but it allows for infrared masking and can act as active camouflage if the owner desires.
+The Shimmerlight luxury sealed air/raft is a streamlined and vacuum-protected small grav vehicle designed to transport up to four people and 500 kilograms of cargo in relative style and security.
+The hull's multichromatic camouflage coating is most often configured for high-visibility ostentatious display but it allows for infrared masking and can act as active camouflage if the owner desires.
 Armor marketed as meteorite protection is also proof against small arms fire and gravchute ejection seats can escape from more than just mechanical